linconlrufino/linconlrufino/README.md

 <h1 align="center">Hi , I'm Linconl</h1>

-💻 I’m currently working with **.C# and .Net, APIs and concepts like REST, DDD, Sql-Server, Entity.**
+💻 I’m currently working with
+- **.C#, DotNet, Sql-Server, Entity, Unit Tests with XUnit, APIs and concepts like REST, DDD, Clean Code, Clean Architecture.**
+- **.Angular, Typescript, Unit Tests with Karma and Jasmine.**

 🌱 I’m currently learning and focused at

-- **.NET, APIs and concepts like REST, clean-architecture, DDD, CQRS and all about backend development.**
+- **.NET, APIs and concepts like REST, Clean Architecture, DDD, CQRS and all about Backend Development.**
-- **.Angular / Typescript.**
+- **.Angular, Typescript, Unit Tests with Karma and Jasmine.**
+- **.Swift and Mobile Development.**

 ⚡ Fun fact **I love LOTR 🧙 and Pets 😸**